DavidDock/ElephantMouseMonkey/README.md

 ### Colour Scheme

 Because this game is designed to be enjoyable for children I opted to go for a really bright, colorful and cheerful color scheme.
-Some of the research I undertook on UX for children can be found on [Children-first-design](https://uxdesign.cc/ux-for-kids-responsible-matter-802bd12fe28c).
+Some of the research I undertook on user experience for children can be found on [Children-first-design](https://uxdesign.cc/ux-for-kids-responsible-matter-802bd12fe28c).

 To meet WCAG 2.0 criteria, the color scheme was then passed to [eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23ffffff%0D%0A%23000000%0D%0A%2366ff00%0D%0A%2308e8de%0D%0A%23fc74fd%0D%0A%23803790%0D%0A%23fd0e35%0D%0A%2300468c%0D%0A%23013220%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to generate an accessibility table, I then only used accessible text colors to ensure easy reading.